latiotech/insecure-kubernetes-deployments/README.md

 # Insecure Kubernetes Deployments

-A repo meant for providing tools for security testing that is comically insecure
+A repo meant for providing tools for security testing that is comically insecure.
+Another great tool is [Kubernetes Goat](https://github.com/madhuakula/kubernetes-goat), but I wanted more of a playground and less complexity.

 ## This Repo Contains the following issues: